Pannaga01/amfoss-tasks/task-2/README.md

        3.2 Birthday cake candle: I worked out the problem myself.
 I referred to a video to check if my approach was right (list and count)            https://www.youtube.com/watch?v=4bqurNP1AnQ

        3.3 Triplets: In this problem, I just knew the usage of 'if' codition.
-I had to watch a video for the approach. i tried to                      understand the program written.
+I had to watch a video for the approach.
+I tried to                      understand the program written.
 I had to do research about 'Return'. https://www.youtube.com/watch?v=Tafbg1T0AYQ&t=224s

 Step4: Writing the program in codechef.
-(The codes written are in the folder of task2)
+(The codes written are in the folder of task2).
+My takeaway from this task is:

+       4.1 The usage of 'Return'.
+Its purpose and places where it is used.

+       4.2 Understood about 'Indentation errors' and 'syntax errors' which helped me in writing the program with right syntax.